 What are the chances that a client—who’s obviously busy, given the fact that they’re hiring a freelancer—is going to go through all of that?
 Slim to none.

 If you want an opportunity, you need to invest the elbow grease (and even go above and beyond when possible).
 Click through to the link that outlet provided to find out more about the project and how you can go about being considered.
 Follow those directions exactly.
 After doing so, feel free to reply to that tweet by saying:

 Sounds awesome!
 Just submitted my materials for consideration—keeping my fingers crossed to hear from you.

 What should you do if the outlet didn’t provide any additional links or instructions on how to be considered for that gig?
 You may have no other option but to reply to that tweet to find out more—but, you can bet you should be including more information aside from just your level of interest and your email address.

 Instead, respond to that tweet with a message like this one:

 I’m a full-time freelance graphic designer in the e-commerce industry.
-I checked out your site and think I’m a good fit for what you’re looking for.
-How can I pass along more information/my samples?
+I checked out your site and think I’m a good fit.
+How can I pass along more information?

 So, in short, don’t just respond to available opportunities by raising your hand and asking clients to pursue you.
 I can promise that you’ll be disappointed with the results.